 30. Asymmetrical Vanity Design

-Asymmetrical vanities break traditional design rules in the best way.
-Drawers on one side and open shelving on the other create visual interest and flexibility.
+Asymmetrical vanities break the expected rules in the best possible way — drawers on one side and open shelving on the other creates visual interest alongside genuine flexibility.
 The offset sink placement maximizes usable counter space.
-This contemporary approach works perfectly in modern bathrooms that celebrate unique design.
-The mixed storage gives you both hidden and display options in one piece.
+This contemporary approach works in modern bathrooms that want a vanity that feels considered and unique rather than pulled from a catalogue.

 31. Sage Green Vanity

-Sage green vanities bring nature-inspired calm to bathrooms.
-The soft, muted tone works as a soothing neutral while adding subtle color.
-Pair with brass or aged gold hardware and natural wood accents for an organic, cohesive look.
-White or cream countertops keep things light and fresh.
-This color trend has staying power because it’s gentle enough for daily use but interesting enough to make your bathroom special.
+Sage green vanities bring nature-inspired calm that makes bathrooms feel genuinely serene.
+The soft muted tone works as a soothing neutral while adding subtle color that plain white or grey simply does not provide.
+Pair with brass hardware and natural wood accents for an organic cohesive look.
+Sage has real staying power because it is gentle enough for daily use but interesting enough to make the bathroom feel special.

 32. Makeup Vanity with Jewelry Storage